SeldonIO/seldon-core/docs-gb/reference/images.md

 ## Other images

+{% hint style="warning" %}
-:warning :note: The following images play examplary roles only and are not production ready.
+The following images play examplary roles only and are not production ready.
+{% endhint %}

 ### Language wrappers (examples only)